Cube002/waterrocketpy/README.md

 ---

 *Ready to launch your water rocket simulations?
-Install WaterRocketPy today and start exploring the physics of water propulsion before building your own PET-Bottle Waterrocket and becomming as fascinated as me :D*
+Install WaterRocketPy today and start exploring the physics of water propulsion before building your own PET-Bottle Waterrocket and becoming as fascinated as me :D*